Classes for Music EnthusiastsJazz History | Back to Catalog

 Duke Ellington was one of the most important composers of the 20th century.
 Through his orchestra, he gave us some of history's greatest jazz musicians and compositions, which have become a mainstay of American popular music.
-This listening and history class will cover Duke and his orchestra from its inception in the 1920's to his death in 1974, focusing on his collaborations with Billy Strayhorn and the many creative artists who passed through his orchestra.
+This listening and history class will cover Duke and his orchestra from its inception in the 1920's to his death in 1974, focusing on his collaborations with Billy Strayhorn and other artists.

 For the non-musician and musician alike, this class will cover the evolution of Big Bands from the smaller Duke Ellington ensembles of the 1920's through the eras of swing, bop, hard bop, and fusion.
 The class will cover styles, instrumentation, orchestration, composition, and soloists.

-History and Styles of the Great Jazz Pianists: A 3-week Class
+History and Styles of the Great Jazz Pianists

 This class is devoted to styles of jazz drumming from big band to small ensemble.
 Students will learn how to listen to drums and will gain a new appreciation of the nuances and textures of jazz drumming.